Devrax/Butlermock/README.md

         }`,
       valueForAny: "null", // any parseable json value, values: "null" | "\"Whatever the text you want\"" | "{}" | "0" | "1" | ... | "9"
-      mustReturn: "", // empty or the top-level name of the interfaces that you provided }),
+      mustReturn: "", // empty or the top-level name of the interfaces that you provided
+      quantity: 1, // if is greater than 1, the api response will be an array of the interfaces provided }),
   })
   .then(res => res.json()).then(console.log); // should log: